 Thus in addition to the methods for indicating/negotiating ECN described below the MGC shall send other information (i.e. SDP m and a lines) indicating the support of RTP/AVPF [RFC4585] and RTCP XR [RFC3611] as well as the appropriate address information for the Stream.

 Note: In some cases (i.e. where timely feedback is not required and usage of the leap of faith initialization method) transport layer feedback for urgent ECN information may not be required.
-See clause 3.3 / [IETF ECN] for further information.
+See clause 3.3 / [IETF ECN] for further information on the need for transport layer feedback.

 In order to be notified of failures the MGC shall also set the "ECN failure" (ecnrous/fail) event.